Last Updated on October 2, 2021 by

 Rules Of Water Polo

-The rules of water polo have to do with the gameplay, procedures, equipment and officiating.
+The rules of water polo have to do with the gameplay, procedures, equipment, and officiating.
 These rules are universal and apply to all levels of play, but there might be slight variations depending on the governing body and the country of play.
-The followings are the major governing bodies of water polo.
-They include (IOC): International Olympic Committee which governs the rules at Olympic events, (NFHS): National Federation of State High School Associations which govern the rules in high schools in the United States, and (NCAA): National Collegiate Athletic Association which govern the rules for collegiate matches in the United States.
+The following are the major governing bodies of water polo.
+They include (IOC): International Olympic Committee which governs the rules at Olympic events, (NFHS): National Federation of State High School Associations which governs the rules in high schools in the United States, and (NCAA): National Collegiate Athletic Association which governs the rules for collegiate matches in the United States.

 Basic Rules Of The Game